 In 2017, the National Science Foundation awarded the University of Nebraska-Lincoln a five-year, $3-million grant to establish a National Research Traineeship (NRT) program.
 The Nebraska NRT focuses on the resilience of agro-ecosystems while incorporating panarchy theory, adaptive management, and applications across scales.
 The program takes the Platte River Basin as its main study subject.

-The traineeship began with 5 graduate students in the spring semester of 2018 and hired another 10 graduate students in fall 2018 and 2019.
+The traineeship began with 5 graduate students in January 2018 and has hired an additional 15 graduate students, with 5 starting each fall from 2018 through 2020.
 The NRT also trains government and industry professionals and a few unfunded students in co-learning environments.
 The total number of students expected to receive funding and training through the grant tenure is 23.
 The number of professionals expected to receive training through the grant tenure is 10 to 15.